Long-term care: Early planning pays off

 Here's help getting familiar with long-term care options.

 Understanding the various levels of long-term care can help you choose the type that's most appropriate for you or your loved one.
 For example:

 - Home care.
 Personal or home health aides can help with bathing, dressing and other personal needs at home, as well as housekeeping, meals and shopping.
 Home health nurses provide basic medical care at home, such as helping with medications.

 - Day program.
 Day programs for adults offer social interaction, meals and activities — often including exercise, games, field trips, art and music — for adults who don't need round-the-clock care.
 Some programs provide transportation to and from the care center as well as medical services, such as help taking medications.

 - Senior housing.
 Many communities offer rental apartments intended for older adults.
 Some senior housing facilities offer meals, transportation, housekeeping and activities.

 - Continuing-care retirement community.
-These communities offer several levels of care in one setting — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
+These communities offer several levels of care — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
 Residents can move among the various levels of care depending on their needs.